iccmr-plymouth/Quantum-BCI/README.md

 # Types of experiments
 Please check the [experiments](https://github.com/satvik-venkatesh/Quantum-BCI/tree/main/experiments) folder.
-You will find two types of experiments --- (1) Open / Closed (OC) (2) Aroused / Relaxed (RA).
+You will find two types of experiments --- (1) Open / Closed (OC) (2) Aroused / Relaxed (AR).

 ## Open / Closed (OC)
 As mentioned above, data.csv contains the raw EEG + ground truth labels.
 Here, I am opening and closing my eyes to alter my mental state.
 In data_alpha.csv, you will see that the calculated output matches the ground truth to a good extent.